OpenMW/openmw/docs/source/manuals/installation/install-game-files.rst

 Assuming you used the filepath above, your ``.esm`` files will be located in ``~/Documents/Games/Morrowind/app/Data Files/``.

-Now you can run the OpenMW launcher and run the installation wizard.
-Point it to your ``Morrowind.esm`` in the folder you extracted it to, and enjoy playing Morrowind.
+You can now run the OpenMW launcher and from there run the installation wizard.
+Point it to your ``Morrowind.esm`` in the folder you extracted it to, and follow the instructions.

 -----
 Steam